The African Roots of The Book of Mormon

 The significance of that astute observation that the book that is associated so often with a religious culture that did not fully accept sub-Saharan African people into liturgy readily began with a set of records drawn from an African language.

-Nephi, the father of religious and historical record keeping of Nephite society and the father of the nation of the same society recorded in the beginning of his history that
+Nephi, the father of religious and historical record keeping of Nephite society and the father of the nation of the same society recorded at the beginning of his history that

 ...I was taught somewhat in all the learning of my father...
 Yea, I make a record in the language of my father, which consists of the learning of the Jews and the language of the Egyptians.
 1 Nephi 1:1-2